 Pre-trial detention is authorized in all states of the U.S. If your child is 16 to 17 years of age and is charged with aggravated sexual assault, they will be sent to the adult court system.
 In some cases, you can convince the judge to keep them in the juvenile court.
 If your child is 14 years of age or older and is charged with any felony, they can be sent to an adult court if a juvenile court certifies a request from the prosecutor for the transfer.

 If a minor is convicted of a sex offense, they may be required to register with the Juvenile Sex Offender Registry.
 This registry is much like the Adult Sex Offender Registry, only it is not public.

 Utah juveniles, who are or were in the custody of the Juvenile Justice Services 30 days prior to their 21st birthday, are required to register.
 Anyone who has had to register as a juvenile sex offender for a conviction and who commits a subsequent offense as an adult is subject to lifetime registration.
 The minor could also be required to attend court-mandated therapy and possibly incarceration.

-Being charged as a minor of a juvenile sex offense will be scary, destructive and emotionally exhausting for all involved.
+Being charged as a minor with a juvenile sex offense will be scary, destructive, and emotionally exhausting for all involved.
 Any minor charged with a juvenile sex offense should have knowledgeable representation and receive the best counsel available.
-At Jardine Law we have diligently advocated for countless minors, their parents, and families.
+At Jardine Law Offices P.C., we have diligently advocated for countless minors, their parents, and families.
 These charges could have devastating consequences on your child’s life.
-Contact Jardine Law at 801-350-3506 or reach us on our website www.jardinelawoffices.com.
+Contact us at 801-350-3506.